 The National Right to Life Committee boasts affiliates in all 50 states with more than 3,000 local chapters nationwide.
 Some GOP strategists said the group's grass-roots power may not be as strong as it was in the past, but it will likely mobilize crucial support for Thompson's campaign.

-Thompson, a former Republican senator from Tennessee, came into the race late with the hope of winning over social conservatives unsatisfied with the rest of the GOP field.
+Thompson came into the race late with the hope of winning over social conservatives unsatisfied with the rest of the GOP field.

 Republican presidential candidates are battling for support from the socially conservative wing of the party, often citing endorsements from leading evangelical figures.

-In a joint appearance in Washington, Robertson said he is endorsing Giuliani because he is "a proven leader who is not afraid of what lies ahead and who will cast a hopeful vision for all Americans."
+Robertson said he is endorsing Giuliani because he is "a proven leader who is not afraid of what lies ahead and who will cast a hopeful vision for all Americans."

-The Robertson endorsement may also quash talk of a social conservative third party candidate if Giuliani wins the nomination.
+The Robertson endorsement also may quash talk of a social conservative third party candidate if Giuliani wins the nomination.

 Also last week, former White House hopeful Sen. Sam Brownback, a Kansas Republican who is the leading voice for Christian conservatives in the Senate, endorsed Sen. John McCain from Arizona.

 Brownback gave up his bid for the White House last month after lackluster fundraising and poor showings in polls.